freewill7/stroudmasters/README.md

   - Security can be a concern
   - Starts from ~£6 a month
 - Statically generated sites
-  - The website is simply a bunch of files
+  - Just a bunch of files
   - Not quite as user friendly to update... but a lot fewer moving parts
   - Starts from ~£0.50 a month